dhanys24/sparkify/README.md

 For company to retain existing customer is easier than acquiring new customer.Also in most cases it will be cost efficient to retain the existing one than new.

 ## File Descriptions <a name="filedescriptions"></a>
-Sparkify-Capstone-Project : Jputer notebook used for this project main_sparkify.py: python script extracted from the notebook
+- sparkify_capstone_project.ipynb : Jupyter notebook used for this project
+- sparkify_capstone_project.py: python script extracted from the notebook

 ## Result <a name="results"></a>
 I use 12 features to predict users churn.
 Two of three model I test, Logistic Regression and Gradient Boosting Tree show that two most important features are Thumbsdown and Duration of User Subscribe the Sparkify.
 I try 3 methods for modeling that are : Logistic Regression, Random Forest Classifier, and Gradient Boosting Tree.
 Based on the F1-Score, Logistic Regression is the most fittable for this case with F1-Score 0.7976190476190476